ketch/RK-Opt/README.md

 # Authors
 The code is primarily developed and maintained by David Ketcheson.
-The following people have also made important constributions to RK-opt (listed alphabetically):
+The following people have also made important contributions to RK-Opt (listed alphabetically):

  - Aron Ahmadia: Co-developer of **polyopt** algorithm and routines.
  - Zachary Grant: Extension of order conditions to multistep RK with more than two stages and